 "We think this is exactly the right time in the evolution of the roofing industry to unite and make this important move," Ribble explains.
 "And we know it only can be accomplished with significant contributions from industry leaders.
 Through NRCA's One Voice initiative, we have the opportunity to develop a transformational approach to addressing the roofing industry's issues and concerns now and in the future."

 NRCA wishes to thank the following member partners for their vision and commitment to its One Voice initiative to unite the roofing industry and speak with one voice about matters critical to the roofing industry's continued success.
 Click here to view the a list of all current One Voice members.

-For more information about NRCA and its One Voice initiative, please contact Alison LaValley, NRCA's vice president of strategic partnerships and development at firstname.lastname@example.org, or Carl Good, NRCA's vice president of marketing and membership development at email@example.com.
+For more information about NRCA and its One Voice initiative, please contact Alison LaValley, NRCA's vice president of strategic partnerships and development at firstname.lastname@example.org, or Carl Good, NRCA's vice president of marketing at email@example.com.